-You will earn double points per $1 when redeemed for airfare and 1.5% for cash back.
+You will earn 2% value per $1 when redeemed for airfare and 1.5% for cash back redemptions.
 The website for the Luxury Cards highlights the upscale benefits of card ownership like airport meet-and-greets and chauffeured transportation.
 But dig a little deeper and you’ll see that these are not included offers, they’ll cost you extra.

 Who should get this card

 This card could be a good fit for someone who wants a card with high-end travel perks and rewards but at the lowest APR in the category.